 Shift + Alt + sets the subsequent selection to ‘intersect’.

-You can switch the behavior of the Alt key to use Ctrl instead by toggling the switch in the General Settings.
+You can switch the behavior of the Alt key to use the Ctrl key instead by toggling the switch in the General Settings.

 This controls whether or not the contiguous selection sees another color as a border.